rinpharma/r-for-clinical-workflows/README.md

 R is a powerful and versatile programming language widely used in clinical research and healthcare settings.
 It can be used for various tasks such as data cleaning, data analysis, statistical modeling, and visualization.

 We're excited to provide online tutorials designed for clinical workflows to help clinicians and researchers understand and implement R for their work.
+Our hope is overtime we will have various parts that will come together for a thorough clinical workflow.
+Each part has a live and interactive Posit Cloud environment preconfigured.
+Please click the "Launch RStudio Cloud" to work with the live code.

 ## Creating ADaM Subject-Level Analysis Datasets (ADSL) with the Pharmaverse, Part 1